matloff/fasteR/README.md

 > ❄️  Your Turn
 >
+> The *median* of a set of numbers is a value x such that half the
+> numbers are less than x and half are greater than x.
+(There are issues
+> with tied values, but not important here.)
+The median might be less
+> than the mean or larger than it.
+Determine which of those two cases
+> holds for the **Nile`** data; the median function in R is of course
+> named **median**.
 >
 > The **hist** function draws 10 bins for this dataset
 > in the histogram by default, but you can choose other values, by